rust-gamedev/rust-gamedev.github.io/content/news/030/index.md

 before diving in one of the most challeging task of the game: sailing rules implementation.

-Content wise, Hong Kong will soon join Den Haag as race location while the race course is getting more and more alive with addition of spectators boats.
+Content-wise, Hong Kong will soon join Den Haag as race location while the race course is getting more and more alive with addition of spectators boats.
 The playable foiling catamaran Jx50 is also constantly getting graphical updates and physics tweaks.